govau/content-guide/_punctuation-grammar/capitalisation.md

 "
 %}

-Do not capitalise nouns, unless they are proper nouns (for example, names of people, places or organisations).

-{% include guide_example.liquid
-  title = "capitalising nouns"
-  content= "
-- the internet --- not the Internet
-- the web --- not the Web or World Wide Web
-- the intranet --- not the Intranet
-- wi-fi --- not wifi, WiFi or Wi-fi
-- south-east New South Wales (proper noun)
-"
-%}

-Use title case for proper nouns.
-Capitalise the principal words only.

-{% include guide_example.liquid
-  title = "capitalising proper nouns" content= "
-- United States of America
-- Department of the Environment and Energy
-- Snow White and the Seven Dwarves
-"
-%}

 ### Headings and subheadings

-Use sentence case.
+Use sentence case for headings and subheadings.

 In general, capitalise the first word only.

 {% include guide_example.liquid
   title = "headings and subheadings" content= "
 - Business innovation incentives
 - Applying for a visa
+- Visiting Australia
 "
 %}

-### Proper nouns
+### Nouns

+Use title case for proper nouns --- for example, names of people, places or organisations).

-Capitalise proper nouns to distinguish them from common nouns or the generic meaning.
+Capitalise the principal words only, to distinguish them from common nouns or the generic meaning.

 {% include guide_example.liquid
-  title = "proper nouns"
+  title = "capitalising proper nouns" content= "
-  content= "
-- the Cabinet
-- the Treasury
-- the Crown
-- the House, when referring to either parliamentary chamber
-- the Budget --- budget provisions, the budgetary process, successive budgets
-- Parliament House
-- Australia Post
+- Jane Blogs
 - Australian Government, but then the government
+- United States of America
+- Digital Transformation Agency
+- The Department of the Environment and Energy is an Australian Government department.
 "
 %}